AhmedAldahshoury/RobotinoCV/robocascade/README.md

 Citation
 --------
-If you use this project for your publications, please cite it as:
+If you use any of this project for your publications, please cite it as:
 ```
 author    = Ahmed Aldahshoury
 email     = ahmed.aldahshoury@gmail.com